 We also formed Gull Lake Area Robotics, a federally recognized 501c3 non-profit dedicated to support FIRST robotics in our community.
 Clearly, our success would not be possible if not for our many sponsors, whose financial support, allows our team to compete, even in these times where budgets are constrained and school resources stretched.
 If not for you, this would not have been possible.
 So on behalf of Gull Lake Area Robotics, our Twisted Devils FIRST Robotics Team, and Gull Lake Community Schools we sincerely thank everyone for your support and look forward to working with you again in the future as we continue the mission of fostering science and technology education in our schools and communities.

 We are FIRST Team 4381, the Twisted Devils, from Gull Lake High School in Richland, Michigan.
-This is our 6th year as an FRC team and we are looking forward to hosting a fifth district competition at our own high school on March 17th-18th, 2017.
+This is our 6th year as an FRC team and we are looking forward to hosting a fifth district competition at our own high school on March 15th-16th, 2017.
 We feel very fortunate to have this opportunity and thank FIRST Robotics for it.
-Our team is open to membership to any student in Gull Lake High School, Virtual High School or the GL Home School Partnership.
+Our team is open to membership to any student at Gull Lake High School, Virtual High School or the GL Home School Partnership.

 Learn about how to support us or join us.

 Copyright © Gull Lake Area Robotics.
 All rights reserved.